rudderlabs/rudderstack-docs/destinations/marketing/sendgrid.md

 * Enter **IP Pool Name**.

 {% hint style="info" %}
-Length of IP Pool Name should be between 2 and 64.To check out the steps to create **IP Pool Name**, click [here](https://docs.sendgrid.com/ui/account-and-settings/ip-pools#create-an-ip-pool).
+Length of IP Pool Name should be between 2 and 64.
+To check out the steps to create **IP Pool Name**, click [here](https://docs.sendgrid.com/ui/account-and-settings/ip-pools#create-an-ip-pool).
 {% endhint %}

 * Enter the **email** address via which email will be sent.